Javirier/JavierChia/README.md

 <center>

-# Hi there, I'm Javier 👋 hi
+# Hi there, I'm Javier 👋

 </center>

 ## I'm an 18 year old student currently pursuing a Diploma in Information Technology!!